 The conditioner and comb method involves the use of conditioner and a special metal fine-toothed nit comb.
-The conditioner briefly stuns the lice making it easier for the nit comb to trap and remove the nits.
+The conditioner briefly stuns the lice making it easier for the nit comb to trap and remove the lice and nits.

 If you decide to use a chemical, it is important that you follow the instructions closely that come with it.
 2 to 3 chemical treatments with a week in between each should remove living lice.
 No single chemical treatment will work for everyone.
 A nit comb can be used to look for any signs of living lice.

 Visit Pregnancy, Birth and Baby website for more information about treatments for head lice and how head lice affects children.